gflohr/qgoda-site/en/docs/pagination.md

 description: How to distribute listings over multiple pages.
 ---
 Functions for paginating listings are often very complicated and limited in other systems.
-In Qgoda it is a no-brainer.
+Pagination in Qgoda is a no-brainer.

 <qgoda-toc/>